 Adriano Panatta held a grudge against Solomon after their encounter in Rome.
 After a disagreement over a line-call, Solomon, believing that the Italian umpires were being unfair, stormed off the court.
 Panatta, who had reversed four calls in Solomon’s favour before, thought this was disrespectful to himself and to the public.
 Thus, before the Roland-Garros final, he came to Solomon in the hallway and provoked him: “How can you beat me when you’re so short?”

 Panatta’s confidence proved to be justified.
 He outplayed Solomon’s defensive game with his classic attacking game.
 He sealed his victory in four sets (6-1, 6-4, 4-6, 7-6) and became the first player in the Open Era to win Roland-Garros after saving a match point on his way.

-Solomon would never participate in a Grand Slam final again.
-His best results afterwards would be a semi-final loss to Guillermo Vilas (6-2, 7-6, 6-2) at the 1977 US Open, and a semi-final run at Roland-Garros in 1980, where he lost to Borg (6-2, 6-2, 6-0).
+Solomon would never reach another Grand Slam final again.
+His best results later would be a semi-final loss to Guillermo Vilas (6-2, 7-6, 6-2) at the 1977 US Open, and a semi-final run at Roland-Garros in 1980, where he lost to Borg (6-2, 6-2, 6-0).
 In 15 encounters, Solomon would never manage to beat the legendary Swede.
-Reaching his highest ranking as world No 5 in 1980, he would claim the last of his 22 titles on the Tour the same year in Tel Aviv.
+Reaching his highest ranking of world No 5 in 1980, Solomon would claim the last of his 22 titles on the tour that same year in Tel Aviv.